 Henry Ford believed vehicles like his Model T would improve lives through greater mobility.
-A century later, and half a world away, a young Indian mother named Mageswari and her baby boy are living proof of Mr. Ford’s vision.
+Many generations later, and half a world away, a 21st-century Ford vehicle brought that vision to life – quite literally.

-Called Sustainable Urban Mobility with Uncompromised Rural Reach (SUMURR), the program made use of a Ford Endeavor that was designed to handle difficult terrain and traverse areas previously unreachable by four-wheeled vehicles.
-Medical professionals traveled in the Endeavor to reach their patients and to transport their patients to clinics.
-The health care teams also could use their laptops and cell phones to connect – via a wireless connection in the vehicle – to doctors and medical records.
+Called Sustainable Urban Mobility with Uncompromised Rural Reach (SUMURR), the program made use of a Ford Endeavour that was designed to handle difficult terrain and traverse areas previously unreachable by four-wheeled vehicles.
+Medical professionals traveled in the Endeavour to reach their patients and to transport those patients to clinics.
+The health care teams also could use their laptops and cell phones to connect – via a wireless connection – to doctors and medical records.
+In all, 41 pregnant women delivered healthy babies thanks in large part to the Ford pilot project.

 In the hilly villages of Kallakurichi, maternal and infant mortality is an all-too-common tragedy, with half of all pregnant women and their newborns at high risk of death, disease or disability resulting from inadequate care.
 Deliveries frequently occur in homes and are rarely attended by trained health professionals.
 Some of the villages are so remote that government-sponsored nurses have difficulty accessing them.
 Many pregnant women go for months – if not for their entire pregnancies – without any medical care.

-We began the pilot project in June 2012, partnering with the Tamil Nadu Directorate of Public Health, the Indian Institute of Technology Madras (IIT Madras), the U.S. Department of State, George Washington University, and Hand in Hand India, a nonprofit focused on the empowerment of women.
-Between June and February 2013, the SUMURR program enabled some 1,600 women and children to receive health care, including immunizations and screenings for basic illnesses, at 27 pediatric and gynecology camps set up in remote villages.
+We partnered with the Tamil Nadu Directorate of Public Health, the Indian Institute of Technology Madras (IIT Madras), the U.S. Department of State, George Washington University, and Hand in Hand India, a nonprofit focused on the empowerment of women.
+Between June 2012 and February 2013, the SUMURR program enabled some 1,600 women and children to receive health care, including immunizations and screenings for basic illnesses, at 27 pediatric and gynecology camps set up in remote villages.
 Many of these locations had never seen physicians before.

 SUMURR ultimately reached another 3,100 people as our partners traveled to 54 villages to build community awareness on issues of maternal and child health.
 Originally, the project partners planned to work in 29 villages.
 But local nurses in other remote villages saw the benefits and asked to be included, explained K.S.
 Sudhakar, a project director for Hand in Hand.

-Thanks to the success of the pilot, we’re exploring similar programs in other parts of rural India and in other countries, such as China and Brazil, where we have manufacturing operations.
+Following the success of the pilot, we’re exploring similar programs in other parts of rural India and in other countries where we have manufacturing operations.
 Ford invested about $250,000 directly in the project, plus significantly more in terms of the time and expertise of our staff.

 SUMURR isn’t just altruism – there’s a business rationale behind it, too.
 The SUMURR project offers one model of how Ford can leverage our expertise in fleet vehicles, data and financing to meet social needs and develop new markets.